 And in my first hospital admission in 2008 which lasted for one year, I hated everything and everyone who tried to take this responsibility away from me.
 I was sectioned, tube-fed and made to get to a weight I vehemently hated and disagreed with.
 Hence why, once discharged and given back the responsibility over my eating and exercise, I did exactly as I wanted; losing weight and showing everyone that they shouldn’t have pushed me so high, that I am my own person and I will do EXACTLY as I want.
-And my discharge only lasted for four months before I was re-hospitalised.
+I was readmitted 4 months after being discharged.
 But my desire to keep my own responsibility remained.
 That is until my last admission in 2010.
 By this point I couldn’t cope with the responsibility anymore.

-And as it happens, in the previous years when I longed to be responsible and made a point to prove this when given the opportunity, it wasn’t actually me that was being responsible at all.
+As it happens, in the previous years when I longed to be responsible and made a point to prove this when given the opportunity, it wasn’t actually me that was being responsible at all.
 Anorexia had been responsible for all my actions, all my thoughts, all my behaviours, all my eating.
 Anorexia had taken over my whole being for so long and then, when hospitalised in 2010 and told to eat, to not exercise, to gain weight; I couldn’t handle this responsibility.
 I could not take the responsibility to go against anorexia.
 And that is why sectioning and tube-feeding followed on this occasion.
 Not because like on my first admission when my desire to be ‘responsible’ made me fight against everyone and rebel, but because my inability to fight anorexia and take true responsibility for myself was too difficult a task.

 I was tube-fed for seven months.
 I could not handle the responsibility to put food into my own mouth.
 Food…eating…life petrified me.
 I did reach the point where I could start to eat for myself again, but still, I would tell myself I HAD to eat because otherwise they would tube-feed me.
 It wasn’t my choice, it wasn’t my decision, and it wasn’t my responsibility.
 And on discharge, that is where the CTO has helped me, like I mentioned last week.
 It stopped me being solely responsible for my own eating and behaviour.
 This idea had terrified me…if I had been left to my own devices, left to be completely responsible I knew I would not be able to make myself eat.
 Anorexia was too strong.

 And it has only really been the past six months that I have actually started eating and not thought about every mouthful.
 When my mum leaves the dining table now to go and sit in the lounge, I don’t agonise over what I am putting in my mouth, what I should restrict, whether I am being ‘anorexic’ or not.
 I just eat.
 Without much thought, without much stress, I just get on and do it.
 And this made me feel terribly guilty at first…when I realised I had eaten part of a meal without thinking about it…”how could I possibly eat and not think, just happily get on and do it mindlessly, I must be losing anorexia”.
 But the more I have done it, the easier it has got and the guilt has faded.

 And it is not to say that I eat absolutely everything that I am meant to 100% of the time.
-There are occasions when I find myself cutting calories and I know this is not the right thing to do but it occurs far less regularly now and most of the time, as I said I eat what I am meant to without overthinking.
-And this past year in which I have started eating out at restaurants, my behaviour and thoughts on these occasions has changed as well.
-Whereas initially it was very anxiety provoking and I would see it as an opportunity to cut out food (not much, just the odd carb here or there, but enough to reassure myself…and enough to reinforce anorexia, which wasn’t a good thing.
+There are occasions when I find myself cutting calories.
+I know this is not the right thing to do but it occurs far less regularly now.
+And most of the time, as I said, I eat what I am meant to without overthinking.
+My behaviour and thoughts when I eat out has changed too.
+Initially it was very anxiety provoking and I would see it as an opportunity to cut out food.
+I wouldn’t cut out much, just the odd carb here or there, but enough to reassure myself…and enough to reinforce anorexia, which wasn’t a good thing.